d1s0rder/Automatic-ICD-9-Encoding-with-BERT/README.md

 The original data is from MIMIC-III Clinical Database, and has been preprocessed by Xiaoyi Zhang from another project.

-The project target is to use BERT/RoBERTa to automatically encode ICD-9 codes for patients(multi-label for each patient) with long sequence of discharge summary.
+The project target is to use BERT/RoBERTa to automatically encode ICD-9 codes for patients(multi-label for each patient) with long sequence of discharge summary (over 512 tokens).

-The main solution to break the 512 tokens limit from the original BERT is by splitting the sequence into half, train two BERT/RoBERTa for each half sequency and concatenate their output hidden states before inputting into the fully connected layer.
+The main solution to break the 512 tokens limit from the original BERT is by splitting the sequence into half, train two BERT/RoBERTa for each half sequence and concatenate their output hidden states before inputting into the fully connected layer.
+Both BERT and RoBERTa are firstly trained with 5 epochs and then retrained with another 5 epochs.

 **Data Reference:**